 The team at Pension Solutions Canada can do an analysis of your pension statement for you for no cost or obligation, simply call us at 1-888-554-6661.

-Is My Pension’s Commuted Value Enough For My Retirement?
+Is My Pension’s Commuted Value Enough For My Retirement in 2022?

-Of course, the biggest challenge facing most retirees is determining how much money they need in order to maintain their current standard of living.
+The biggest challenge facing most retirees is determining how much money they need in order to retire comfortably in Canada while maintaining their current standard of living.